 Not on Thursdays when I see the 3 for 2 beauty product sale.

-But on Saturday.
-And it’s a gift.
-To the most important person in my life.
-Myself.
-So I better make it a good one.
-And within my budget.
+But on Saturdays.
+And because it’s not some random shopping but it’s a gift – to one of the most important people in my life – to myself, so I better make it a good one.

 Why within the budget?

 Because I won’t be gifting myself debt.
-That would be one crappy gift.
+If I would, that would be one lousy gift.

 So, what do you think?
 Are you ready to try me-gifting?
 And most importantly: What’s your first Saturday gift going to be?